 - moistness or glossy surface

-Leaving the garden, we discussed the possibilities of getting some dim sum for lunch, despite the fact that it was after 2 PM and Monday to boot, when many restaurants are closed.
+Leaving the garden, we discussed the possibilities of getting some dim sum for lunch, despite the fact that it was after 2 PM and Monday to boot when many restaurants are closed.
 Just then we encountered the young man, who had issued us our garden tickets and who was returning to the ticket booth from his own lunch break.
 He gave us three possible restaurant options located practically around the corner from the museum, right here on Pender Street, and we set out happily for some food.

-On the way to the restaurant we came across another interesting interior design studio, which no-one would ever mistake for a bar.
-It had barely opened yet and it’s premises were so captivating, I asked permission to take some pictures.
+On the way to the restaurant, we came across another interesting interior design studio, which no-one would ever mistake for a bar.
+It had barely opened yet and its premises were so captivating, I asked permission to take some pictures.

 The kitchen was located in the very rear of the building, so trolleys with steam baskets stacked four or five high were shuttled past our table on their way to the bakery counter in front.

-I have to admit, we didn’t linger for long.
+I have to admit, we didn’t linger for long in Gastown.
 Too many people, too much noise, too much glare of the hot afternoon sun.
 So we hightailed it to an inviting coffee shop in a quieter street to enjoy dessert and an espresso to revive the spirit, and, more importantly, our feet for the track home to False Creek.
 Thus it came to pass that I had my very first Nanaimo bar.
-My Canadian friend in Atenas, painter Diana Miskell Turlock is a Nanaimo bar fiend – she made several dozen last Christmas for a bake exchange – and she couldn’t believe, I had never tasted one.
+My Canadian friend in Atenas, painter Diana Miskell Turlock is a Nanaimo bar fiend – she made several dozens last Christmas for a bake exchange – and she couldn’t believe, I had never tasted one.
 This one was for you, Diana!